Drive types in electric commercial vehicles

-Choosing the right type of drive plays a central role in vehicle procurement, as it has a significant influence on performance and possible applications.
+The choice of the right drive type plays a central role in vehicle procurement, as it significantly influences performance and possible applications.

 Front-wheel drive.

-Front-wheel drive (FWD) is one of the most frequently used drive types for light electric commercial vehicles.
-The front wheels transmit the drive power to the road.
+Front-wheel drive (FWD) is one of the most commonly used drive types in light electric commercial vehicles.
+The front wheels transmit the driving force to the road.

 Advantages:

-- Energy efficiency: Front-wheel drives are often lighter than other types of drive, which reduces energy consumption.
+• Energy efficiency: Front-wheel drive systems are often lighter than other drive types, which reduces energy consumption.

-- Cost and space savings: The electric motor, power electronics and drive components are housed compactly in the front of the vehicle.
+• Cost and space savings: The electric motor, power electronics and drive components are compactly housed in the front of the vehicle.
 This saves space in the vehicle.
-This reduces production costs and offers more freedom in terms of body design, especially for vehicles with special bodies or when converting to a double axle.
+This reduces production costs and offers more freedom in body design, especially for vehicles with special bodies or when converting to a double axle.

-- Better traction for light vehicles: The weight of the engine on the front axles gives front-wheel drive good traction on dry and paved roads.
+• Better traction with light vehicles: Due to the weight of the motor on the front axles, front-wheel drive has good traction on dry and paved roads.

 Disadvantages:

-- Reduced performance with heavy loads: Especially with loaded vehicles, where the weight is shifted to the rear axle, traction can decrease.
+• Reduced performance under heavy loads: Traction can decrease, especially in loaded vehicles where the weight is shifted to the rear axle.

-- Difficulties on uneven or slippery terrain: Front-wheel drive tends to reach its limits on loose surfaces or in snow, as steering forces have to be transmitted via the same wheels as the drive forces.
+• Difficulties on uneven or slippery terrain: Front-wheel drive is more likely to reach its limits on loose surfaces or in snow, as steering forces also have to be transmitted via the same wheels in addition to driving forces.

 Typical areas of application:

-- Light commercial vehicles, city delivery vans, low-floor vehicles or delivery vehicles, which are mainly used in urban environments.
+• Light commercial vehicles, urban delivery vans, low-floor vehicles or delivery vehicles, which are mainly used in urban environments.

-With rear-wheel drive (RWD), the rear axle transmits the power of the engine to the road.
-This type of drive is particularly popular for commercial vehicles with heavy loads.
+With rear-wheel drive (RWD), the rear axle transmits the engine's power to the road.
+This type of drive is particularly popular for commercial vehicles carrying heavy loads.

 Advantages:

-- Improved traction under heavy load: As the weight is concentrated on the rear axle when loaded, the mechanical grip of the drive wheels is increased.
+• Improved traction under high load: As the weight concentrates on the rear axle when loaded, the mechanical grip of the drive wheels increases.

-- Robust design: rear-wheel drives are less sensitive to mechanical stress, especially on uneven roads or frequent journeys with high payloads.
+• Robust construction: Rear-wheel drives are less susceptible to mechanical stress, especially on uneven roads or frequent journeys with high payloads.

 Disadvantages:

-- Reduced traction when the vehicle is empty: If the rear axle is carrying little weight, the drive wheels can spin more quickly, especially on slippery surfaces.
+• Reduced traction with an empty vehicle: If the rear axle bears little weight, the drive wheels can spin faster, especially on slippery surfaces.

-- Medium to heavy commercial vehicles, vehicles in the construction industry and in logistics.
+• Medium to heavy commercial vehicles, vehicles in construction and logistics.

 All-wheel drive.

-The all-wheel drive ("4x4", AWD) transfers the drive power to all four wheels of the vehicle and thus ensures maximum traction and safety in all conditions (fully loaded, bad weather).
+All-wheel drive ("4x4", AWD) transmits the drive power to all four wheels of the vehicle, ensuring maximum traction and safety in all conditions (fully loaded, poor weather).

 Advantages:

-- Optimum traction on all surfaces: Whether mud, snow or sand - the all-wheel drive ensures high driving stability and grip.
+• Optimal traction on all surfaces: Whether mud, snow or sand – all-wheel drive ensures high driving stability and grip.

-- High off-road capability: Electric commercial vehicles with all-wheel drive and a higher ride height are predestined for off-road use.
+• High off-road capability: Electric commercial vehicles with all-wheel drive and increased ground clearance are ideal for use off paved roads.

-- Safety aspect: The even distribution of power to all wheels reduces the risk of getting stuck or breaking off.
+• Safety aspect: The even distribution of power to all wheels reduces the risk of getting stuck or breaking out.

-- Flexible load distribution: With two or more electric motors, mechanical components such as the differential and cardan shaft are no longer required.
+• Flexible load distribution: With two or more electric motors, mechanical components such as differentials and drive shafts are eliminated.
 This means that the load distribution of the drive axles can be precisely matched to the vehicle on the software side**, whereby** you can freely choose between 0 and 100% per axle.
-Frequently used splits are 30/70 or 50/50.
+Commonly used splits are 30/70 or 50/50.

 Disadvantages:

-- Higher costs and weight: The complex technology and additional engines increase the production and maintenance costs as well as the vehicle weight.
+• Higher costs and weight: The complex technology and additional motors increase production and maintenance costs as well as the vehicle weight.

-- Increased energy consumption: Permanent all-wheel drive increases power consumption, which has an impact on range.
+• Increased energy consumption: Permanent all-wheel drive increases power consumption, which affects the range.

 Typical areas of application:

-- Vehicles used in agriculture, construction, winter service, rescue operations or off-road transportation.
+• Vehicles in agriculture, construction, winter services, rescue operations or off-road transport.

 Conclusion: